Donor Profiles: A Community of Giving

 JE:

-When I first came to West Marin, the landscape reminded of my Vermont home.
+When I first came to West Marin, the landscape reminded me of my Vermont home.
 As a biologist and conservationist, I was concerned about the continued protection of the biological diversity and the natural heritage of the area.
-At the time, EAC had a campaign against the West Marin landfill expansion, and they were one of the only local nonprofits taking on environmental advocacy campaigns and presenting them before boards, supervisors and committees to ensure long-term protections were in place.
+At the time, EAC had a campaign against the West Marin landfill expansion, and they were one of the only local nonprofits taking on environmental advocacy campaigns and presenting them before boards, supervisors, and committees to ensure long-term protections were in place.
 I wanted to be a part of that.
 So, I joined as a contributing member.

 (EAC) was (and is) one of the only local nonprofits taking on environmental advocacy campaigns and presenting them before boards, supervisors and committees to ensure long-term protections were in place.
 I wanted to be a part of that.
 So, I joined as a contributing member.